StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `moveType` — Describes how the handle will move when dragged around.
   - `allowedGestures` — Which hand gestures are used for interacting with this Handle?
   - returns — Returns true for every frame the user is grabbing the handle.
+- `static bool UI.Handle(string id, Pose& pose, Bounds handle, Single& scale, bool drawHandle, UIMove moveType, UIGesture allowedGestures)` — This begins and ends a handle, like `UI.Handle`, but with support for multi-interactor uniform scaling.
+With two or more interactors grabbing the handle, their motion is combined into a translation, rotation, and a uniform scale.
+Interactors may freely join or leave the interaction without the handle jumping.
+Providing a scale here enables scaling; pass `UIMove.ExactNoscale` as the moveType if you want multi-interactor translate/rotate but no scaling.
+  - `id` — An id for tracking element state.
+MUST be unique within current hierarchy.
+  - `pose` — The pose state for the handle!
+The user will be able to grab this handle and move it around.
+The pose is relative to the current hierarchy stack.
+  - `handle` — Size and location of the handle, relative to the pose.
+When a `scale` is provided, the handle multiplies these Bounds by it - so pass your unscaled base size, and the grab volume and drawn handle grow and shrink to match your scaled content.
+  - `scale` — A uniform scale multiplier that gets accumulated as the user scales the handle with multiple interactors.
+Seed this with 1 (or your starting scale).
+Since the Pose has no scale of its own, apply this value to your content - the `handle` Bounds are scaled by it for you, so the grab volume and drawn handle stay matched.
+  - `drawHandle` — Should this function draw the handle for you, or will you draw that yourself?
+  - `moveType` — Describes how the handle will move when dragged around.
+Use `UIMove.ExactNoscale` to disable scaling.
+  - `allowedGestures` — Which hand gestures are used for interacting with this Handle?
+  - returns — Returns true for every frame the user is grabbing the handle.
 - `static bool UI.HandleBegin(string id, Pose& pose, Bounds handle, bool drawHandle, UIMove moveType, UIGesture allowedGestures)` — This begins a new UI group with its own layout!
 Much like a window, except with a more flexible handle, and no header.
 You can draw the handle, but it will have no text on it.
 The pose value is always relative to the current hierarchy stack.
 This call will also push the pose transform onto the hierarchy stack, so any objects drawn up to the corresponding UI.HandleEnd() will get transformed by the handle pose.
 Returns true for every frame the user is grabbing the handle.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `pose` — The pose state for the handle!
 The user will be able to grab this handle and move it around.
 The pose is relative to the current hierarchy stack.
   - `handle` — Size and location of the handle, relative to the pose.
   - `drawHandle` — Should this function draw the handle visual for you, or will you draw that yourself?
   - `moveType` — Describes how the handle will move when dragged around.
+  - `allowedGestures` — Which hand gestures are used for interacting with this Handle?
+  - returns — Returns true for every frame the user is grabbing the handle.
+- `static bool UI.HandleBegin(string id, Pose& pose, Bounds handle, Single& scale, bool drawHandle, UIMove moveType, UIGesture allowedGestures)` — This is a variant of `UI.HandleBegin` that additionally supports uniform scaling when two or more interactors grab the handle at the same time.
+With a single interactor the handle behaves exactly like the normal handle.
+With multiple interactors, their motion is combined into a translation, rotation, and a uniform scale.
+Interactors may freely join or leave the interaction without the handle jumping.
+Providing a scale here enables scaling; pass `UIMove.ExactNoscale` as the moveType if you want multi-interactor translate/rotate but no scaling.
+  - `id` — An id for tracking element state.
+MUST be unique within current hierarchy.
+  - `pose` — The pose state for the handle!
+The user will be able to grab this handle and move it around.
+The pose is relative to the current hierarchy stack.
+  - `handle` — Size and location of the handle, relative to the pose.
+When a `scale` is provided, the handle multiplies these Bounds by it - so pass your unscaled base size, and the grab volume and drawn handle grow and shrink to match your scaled content.
+  - `scale` — A uniform scale multiplier that gets accumulated as the user scales the handle with multiple interactors.
+Seed this with 1 (or your starting scale).
+Since the Pose has no scale of its own, apply this value to your content - the `handle` Bounds are scaled by it for you, so the grab volume and drawn handle stay matched.
+  - `drawHandle` — Should this function draw the handle visual for you, or will you draw that yourself?
+  - `moveType` — Describes how the handle will move when dragged around.
+Use `UIMove.ExactNoscale` to disable scaling.
   - `allowedGestures` — Which hand gestures are used for interacting with this Handle?
   - returns — Returns true for every frame the user is grabbing the handle.
   - Example: see `UI.HandleBegin` in StereoKit-docs-reference.md